Margo Smith (1986 album)

-Margo Smith is a self-titled re-recorded studio album by American country music artist Margo Smith.
+Margo Smith is a re-recorded studio album by American country music artist Margo Smith.
 It was released in 1986 in conjunction with Dot Records and MCA Records.
 The project was Smith's second eponymous release and contained ten tracks of material.
 While all the material was newly recorded, the songs chosen for the album were re-recordings of music Smith first cut during the 1970s.